-- Providing backup and recovery services. - Providing multiple interfaces to different classes of users. - Representing complex relationships among data. - Enforcing integrity constraints on the database. - Drawing inferences and actions from the stored data using deductive and active rules
+- Providing optimization of queries for efficient processing. - Providing backup and recovery services. - Providing multiple interfaces to different classes of users. - Representing complex relationships among data. - Enforcing integrity constraints on the database. - Drawing inferences and actions from the stored data using deductive and active rules and triggers.